 In a traditional classroom, educators will tell you they need to be on their toes, trying to engage their students at every moment.
 But students don’t always cooperate — maybe they’re bored, zoned out, or too focused on the sun outside to pay attention to a lesson.

 That lack of engagement is a challenge for students as well.
 Despite these problems, once the teacher and the student meet in the middle and find that engagement, it’s magic.
-Being surrounded by like-minded people, actively taking part with peers, and seeing students come alive once things click is a social energy you can’t replace — even with AI.
+Being surrounded by like-minded people, actively taking part with peers, and seeing students come alive once things click is a social energy you can’t replace — even with AI or smart assistants.

 How Does The Future Classroom Look Like?